rediculum/runlevel_backup/README.md

 ## Installation
 ### Ansible
 The easiest way is to use the [Ansible role](https://galaxy.ansible.com/rediculum/runlevel_backup).
-It will install all necessary dependencies and the download the framework from github
+It will install all necessary dependencies and download the framework from github
 ```
 $ ansbile-galaxy install rediculum.runlevel_backup
 ```